4igeek/TensorFlow/README.md

 [Classification Evaluation Methods](https://github.com/4igeek/TensorFlow/blob/main/Reference/ClassificationEvaluationMethods.ipynb) - What are the classification methods?

+[Confusion Matrix](https://github.com/4igeek/TensorFlow/blob/main/Reference/ConfusionMatrix.ipynb) - How to implement and visaulise a confusion matrix.

 ## Re-Used Functionality

 - [Plot Library](https://github.com/4igeek/TensorFlow/blob/main/PlotLibrary.py) - which contains the functionality that draws a decision boundary (used in various notebooks).